 Examples of short-term goals could be to decrease pain or increase your range of motion.
 Long-term goals could be to increase the functioning of your body or improve your health and wellness overall.

-Massage Therapists can use a variety of techniques to treat your problems and work towards your goals.
-Swedish techniques include effleurage (circular movements), petrissage vibrations (kneading), and tapotement (striking).
-There are also Non-Swedish techniques that can be used, including trigger point release with static pressure, friction to break adhesions and manual lymphatic drainage, among others.
+Massage therapists can use a variety of techniques to accomplish these things.
+There are Swedish techniques, for example, which may include effleurage (circular movements), petrissage vibrations (kneading), and tapotement (striking).
+There are also Non-Swedish techniques including trigger point release with static pressure, friction to break adhesions and manual lymphatic drainage, among others.
+Every RMT has a unique background, so you should always read about their specialities prior to booking.

 1. You experience stress and/or anxiety.